andrehsu/Debate-Timer/README.md

 # Debate-Timer
-Timer for primarily parliamentary debate
+Timer for primarily parliamentary debate.

 All rights reserved.